DataDog/datadog-agent/docs/proposals/agent-pkg-tagset-rfc.md

 For example, a SliceBuilder can produce a Tags containing high, orchestrator, and low-cardinality tags as well as a Tags with only the low-cardinality tags, sharing that space.
 Adding the same tag twice to a SliceBuilder is a no-op if both are at the same level, but results in undefined behavior if the levels differ.

+*How Will This Be Used?* SliceBuilder will be used in the Tagger, which calculates all tags for an entity and then slices those tags by cardinality.
+See "Usage Examples", below.

 Builder methods are:

  * `Builder`